simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 - `arg_position_index`: int
   - A target argument position index.
-- `optional`: bool, optional
+- `optional`: bool
-  - A boolean indicating whether a target argument accepts optional None value or not.
+  - A boolean, whether a target argument accepts optional None value or not.

 <hr>